etlweather/understanding-networking/chapter-switching.md

 A switch is a relatively simple network device - it does not really know anything about what data is being sent on the network.
-It receives unit of data (called *frames*) from a device connected to one of its ports, reads the destination at the begining of each frames and forwards (switches) the frames to the port where the destination device is connected.
+It receives unit of data (called *frames*, which is further explained in the next section) from a device connected to one of its ports, reads the destination at the beginning of each frames and forwards (switches) the frames to the port where the destination device is connected.

 > Most of the time, when people talk about data going over the network, the word
 > packet is used.
 This is correct - a file sent over the network for example is